 These chocolate cranberry buns start with my easy brioche recipe kneaded in a stand mixer because most of us don't have the patience or the time to do it by hand.
 The mixer does a great job of developing the gluten and incorporating the butter, without warming the dough too much.
 So the butter doesn't melt too quickly, leading to a greasy mess, which is a likely outcome if you kneaded by hand.

 For this dough, I used dark chocolate chips from Callebaut with 70 % cocoa solids.
 This is a great type of chocolate for baking because it's high quality, not too sweet but it does hold its shape.

 Fresh versus frozen cranberries

 I recommend using fresh cranberries for this recipe because they are added to the dough before the overnight cold rise.
-Frozen cranberries would defrost in the refrigerator and there's a risk they loose too many juices, making the dough to wet to manipulate after.
+Frozen cranberries would defrost in the refrigerator and there's a risk they lose too many juices, making the dough too wet to manipulate after.

 Finishing sugars for bread

 The buns are sprinkled with pearl sugar before baking them.
 Pearl sugar is also called Swedish sugar or Belgian sugar.
 It's a popular sugar for garnishing breads before baking because it holds its shape in the oven without melting or burning.
 You can order pearl sugar from Amazon.

 I brushed the buns with maple syrup after baking to give them a little sweet finish and also the syrup softens the crust of the bun.
-The nice thing about the pearl sugar is that it doesn't dissolve.
+The nice thing about pearl sugar is that it doesn't dissolve.

 Shaping the bread and special equipment